martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 ## In Summary

-Integration testing is an important tool for ensuring that your various system component work well together in their deployed state.
+Integration testing is an important process for ensuring that your various system component work well together in their deployed state.
 It is usefull at the end of the project but also during development as you are building our components.

-Pester and PowerShell ae a very flexible way to integration test using simple and well established PowerShell syntax, cmdlets and the easy to follow syntax of Pester.
+Pester and PowerShell ae a very flexible way to integration test using simple, well established PowerShell syntax, cmdlets and the easy to follow syntax of Pester.

 For more resources: